 And yet, this is precisely what you must do.
 After all, nobody would buy your services or products if you don’t believe in them first.

 If you haven’t already got one, writing out a powerful unique selling proposition or USP is a great, time-tested idea.
 You can also analyze your competitors’ USPs and proposition your own against them.

 For instance, some airlines sell friendly service, while others sell on-time service.

 This plays to Canva’s advantage because it highlights the platform’s simplicity.
 Competitors like Adobe PhotoShop and ProCreate may offer more advanced editing tools, but the learning curve is also that much steeper.

 This way, Canva is able to turn its weakness into a strength and thrive in the market despite the competition.

 Remember this mantra while writing your USP: Make it memorable, tangible, and customer-facing.

 Your marketing material obviously has a big impact.
 One sure-shot way to improve on your marketing material is to revamp your business card.
 This can help immensely with in-person networking.

 First things first, get the content of your business cards right.
-You don’t need to add a whole lot of information about your company, just the relevant information.
+You don’t need to add a whole lot of information about your company, just the relevant information or you can include a generated dynamic QR code for them to scan on their smartphones.
 Then, ensure that the graphics and design of your business cards are in alignment with your overall USP.